These are organized by a classification scheme developed exclusively for Cosma. More…

 Science fiction (often shortened to SF or sci-fi) is a genre of speculative fiction, typically dealing with imaginative concepts such as futuristic science and technology, space travel, time travel, faster than light travel, parallel universes, and extraterrestrial life.
 Science fiction often explores the potential consequences of scientific and other innovations, and has been called a “literature of ideas”.
 It usually avoids the supernatural, and unlike the related genre of fantasy, historically, science-fiction stories were intended to have a grounding in science-based fact or theory at the time the story was created, but this connection is now limited to hard science fiction. — Wikipedia

 This book is not about the future.
 Yes, it begins by announcing that it’s set in the “Ekumenical Year 1490-97,” but surely you don’t believe that? … I’m merely observing, in the peculiar, devious, and thought-experimental manner proper to science fiction, that if you look at us at certain odd times of day in certain weathers, we already are.
 I am not predicting, or prescribing.
 I am describing.
 I am describing certain aspects of psychological reality in the novelist’s way, which is by inventing elaborately circumstantial lies. —

 Ursula K. LeGuin, Excerpt from Introduction to the The Left Hand of Darkness (1969)

 SFWA Science Fiction and Fantasy Writers of America

-Welcome to the August edition of the SFWA Market Report.
+Welcome to the September edition of the SFWA Market Report.
 Please note: Inclusion of any market in the report below does not indicate an official endorsement by SFWA.
 The markets included on this list all pay at least $0.08/word in at least one length category of fiction.
-New Markets Buckmxn Story Service Xenocultivars: Stories of The post SFWA Market Report—August 2021 appeared first on SFWA.
+New Markets Death in the Mouth: an Anthology The post SFWA Market Report—September 2021 appeared first on SFWA.